kamlesh71/react-native-boilerplate/README.md

-Sure, here is the updated markdown for the readme file with the additional directory structure:

 ## React Native Project with Redux, Redux Saga, TypeScript, Path Aliases, Fonts, React Native Paper, React Navigation, Dark Mode, and Login Flow

 ### Project Overview